moneybutton/docs/docs/mb-html.md

 Note that this simple example is not very secure.
 If you want to make a secure pay wall, you should use the [api-client](./api-client.md) and/or [webhooks](./api-webhooks.md).

+### data-on-crypto-operations

+It's the name of a function defined in the global scope.
+The function is called when crypto operations are performed.
+See the [crypto operations documentation](mb-crypto-operations.md) for full details.

 ### data-on-error